Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Threats to validity

 \section{Threats to validity}

-Notwithstanding the limitations in this study arising from the difficulty to ensure large-scale participation and the concomitant constraints with respect to inclusion-exclusion criteria and the sampling choices that had to be made, it is evident that in achieving the elicitation of the opinions and insights of a relatively significant number of expert practitioners, the study has formalized a useful candidate set of merit criteria for community reflection in relation to the design trade-offs for smart CPSs and modeling tools.
+Notwithstanding the limitations in this study arising from the difficulty of ensuring large-scale participation and the concomitant constraints with respect to the sampling choices that had to be made, it is evident that in achieving the elicitation of the opinions and insights of a relatively significant number of expert practitioners, the study has formalized a useful addition to the existing software architecture frameworks to support ML-enabled systems.
 Below, we point out a number of potential internal and external threats to the validity of this study.